KiiChain/kiichain-docs/learn/kiichain/use-cases.md

 ### Tokenization of Real Estate (RWA)

-Asset fractionalization and ownership is becoming more imperative than ever before in markets with wealth fragmentation, high inflation and high interest rates.
-Real estate and asset infrastructure fractionalization allows users to own yield bearing, inflation protected, assets that cannot be owned by these users in whole.
-By democratizing the ownership process, liquidity can extend to other markets and users who would not otherwise have access prior.&#x20;
+Asset fractionalization and ownership are becoming more important than ever in markets with wealth fragmentation, high inflation, and high interest rates.
+Real estate and infrastructure asset fractionalization allows users to own yield-bearing, inflation-protected assets that they could not otherwise own in full.
+By democratizing the ownership process, liquidity can extend to other markets and users who previously had no access.

 ### Tokenization of Debt and Equities (RWA)